OctopusDeploy/docs/docs/tenants/tenant-types.md

 ![](images/saas-tenants.png)

+Learn more about how to to configure multi-tenancy for a SaaS application in Octopus with our [multi-tenant SaaS guide](/docs/tenants/guides/multi-tenant-saas-application/index.md).

 Tenants using the SaaS model typically fall into three distinct categories:

 - Code based
 - Database based
 - Isolated